shawnmflemingc/GEOM170/assignments/leaflet.md

     This code adds the OpenStreetMap tiles to your map, providing a detailed and styled base map.

+## Enhancing the Interface

+There are many ways to make this even better.
+Find the API guide at the end of this tutorial for detailed documentation on Leaflet's classes, methods, and options.
+But first explore basic concepts using these provided code snipits here:

-### Exploring Further
+### Markers

-- **Markers**: You can add markers to your map to denote points of interest.
+You can add markers to your map to denote points of interest.
 For example, to add a marker at the same coordinates we centered our map on, you could use:

     ```javascript
     L.marker([44.342, -78.741]).addTo(map)
-        .bindPopup('A pretty CSS3 popup at Fleming College.<br> Easily customizable.')
+        .bindPopup('A pretty CSS3 popup at Fleming College.<br> Easily customizable using <i>HTML</i>!.')
         .openPopup();
     ```
+### Loading Data like GeoJSON

-- **GeoJSON**: Leaflet has strong support for GeoJSON, a format for encoding a variety of geographic data structures.
+Leaflet has strong support for GeoJSON, a format for encoding a variety of geographic data structures.
 Adding GeoJSON data can allow you to represent more complex features like lines, shapes, and multi-part geometries.

 ```javascript
         // URL of the GeoJSON data